hello-robot/stretch_install/docs/robot_install.md

  3. Install Ubuntu 18.04 or 20.04
  4. Run the new robot installation script

+It typically takes ~2 hours to go through these steps and complete a new robot install.

 ## Back up robot configuration data

 It is a good idea to backup all valuable data beforehand.
 If your new robot install will replace a previous one, **data from the previous robot install will be deleted.** Even if your new robot install will live alongside the previous one(s), **data from the previous robot install(s) can be lost.**